Theology (also see REL crses) (THE)

 Topics will vary according to the semester in which the class is offered.

-Attributes: Undergraduate
+Attributes: CCC: Theology, Undergraduate

 THE 491 Internship in Theology I (3 credits)

 This course is an experiential learning experience in which students work 10 hours per week (total 130 hours) in an organization related to Religious Studies.
 The internship is a way to see how different areas of theological study are used "on the ground" in public, private, non-profit, community, and church-related organizations.
 In addition to their hours, students must keep a journal, meet regularly with their faculty adviser, and complete a final essay/presentation that connects their learning experience in the internship to their other coursework and the goals of the major.
 For more information and for the required application, please see the department chair.
-Does not fulfill the GEP.

-Attributes: Undergraduate
+Attributes: CCC: Theology, Undergraduate

 THE 492 Internship in Theology II (3 credits)

 This course is an experiential learning experience in which students work 10 hours per week (total 130 hours) in an organization related to Religious Studies.
 The internship is a way to see how different areas of theological study are used "on the ground" in public, private, non-profit, community, and church-related organizations.
 In addition to their hours, students must keep a journal, meet regularly with their faculty adviser, and complete a final essay/presentation that connects their learning experience in the internship to their other coursework and the goals of the major.
 For more information and for the required application, please see the department chair.
-Does not fulfill the GEP.

-Attributes: Undergraduate
+Attributes: CCC: Theology, Undergraduate

 THE 493 Ind Research in Theology (3 credits)

 Independent research and writing under the direction of faculty in the department.
 Prior written permission of the instructor and approval from the chair are required.
 Course may be taken twice for credit as the topic of research changes.
-Does not fulfill the Theology/Religious studies GEP.

-Attributes: Undergraduate
+Attributes: CCC: Theology, Undergraduate

 THE 494 Ind Research in Theology (3 credits)

 Independent research and writing under the direction of faculty in the department.
 Prior written permission of the instructor and approval from the chair are required.
 Course may be taken twice for credit as the topic of research changes.
-Does not fulfill the Theology/Religious studies GEP.

-Attributes: Undergraduate
+Attributes: CCC: Theology, Undergraduate